- Powerball drawing set for Saturday night; jackpot estimated at $600 million

-Whatever your predicament, the current estimated Powerball jackpot of $600 million could fix it.
+Whatever your predicament, the current estimated Powerball jackpot of $1.5 billion could fix it.
 Which makes us wonder -- when it comes to playing the lottery, are we all just damsels in distress?

-"Because we're in a recession, people love to have a rescue fantasy," human behavior expert Dr. Wendy Walsh told CNN last year when the Mega Millions jackpot hit $656 million.
+"People love to have a rescue fantasy," human behavior expert Dr. Wendy Walsh told CNN in 2011 when the Mega Millions jackpot hit $656 million.
 "We have the Cinderella complex -- there's a fairy godmother who's going to come in and save us."

 We've all heard the statistics.
 Your chances of winning the Powerball jackpot are about one in 175.2 million.
 You're more likely to die from a bee sting (one in 6.1 million), be struck by lightning (one in 3 million) or have conjoined twins (one in 200,000).

-But people keep playing -- most likely because the thought of winning $550 million is much more fun than the thought of being attacked by a shark (one in 11.5 million).
+But people keep playing -- most likely because the thought of winning is much more fun than the thought of being attacked by a shark (one in 11.5 million).

 "It doesn't faze them because they're in love with hope," Walsh said.

-In 2010, U.S. lottery sales totaled $58 billion, according to the North American Association of State and Provincial Lotteries.
+For the 2012 fiscal year, U.S. lottery sales totaled $78 billion, according to the North American Association of State and Provincial Lotteries.
 More than half of us have played the lottery in the last year, although 20% of customers buy the majority of the tickets.